centreon/centreon-documentation/versioned_docs/version-23.04/reporting/concepts.md

     any status information | $inboundTrafic=$value$unit;$warning_threshold;$critical_threshold;$min_value;$max_value $outBoundTrafic=...

-> Using the Centreon Plugin Packs guarantees the quality of your data.
+> Using the Centreon Monitoring Connectors guarantees the quality of your data.

 #### Default units